Arlene Pieper

-Arlene Pieper (18 March 1930 – 11 February 2021) became the first woman to officially finish a marathon in the United States when she finished the Pikes Peak Marathon in Manitou Springs, Colorado, in 1959.
-(Although known as Arlene Pieper at the time, she was born Arlene Val Richter and most recently before her death known as Arlene Pieper Stine.)
+Arlene Pieper Stine (born Arlene Val Richter; 18 March 1930 – 11 February 2021) became the first woman to officially finish a marathon in the United States at 29 years old and as a mother of 3 children when she finished the Pikes Peak Marathon in Manitou Springs, Colorado, in 1959 which includes an 8,000 foot climb to the 14,115 foot summit and a descent back down the same way.
 Her daughter Kathie, 9, also ran in 1959 and became the youngest competitor as of 1959 to finish the half marathon race to the summit, but did not finish the whole marathon.
 Arlene also entered the Pikes Peak Marathon in 1958 but stopped at the summit, therefore being disqualified.
-In 1959, women had the choice of a race to the summit or the full marathon up to the summit and down.
+After this disqualification, Arlene redoubled her training over the next year and prepared to run the full marathon.
+In an interview with Pieper's daughter Katherine, she stated that her mother's disqualification "got her all upset" and that Pieper quickly decided to begin training for the next year.
+In, 1959, women had the choice of a race to the summit or the full marathon up to the summit and down.
 That year Katherine Heard was first to the summit with a time of 5:17:52 but did not run down the mountain.
-Arlene reached the summit four minutes later, and finished the marathon with a time of 9:16.
+Arlene reached the summit four minutes later, and finished the marathon with a time of 9 hours and 16 minutes which makes her pace per mile about 21 minutes and 13 seconds per mile.
+A few days later Pieper lost all her toenails due to the conditions of the race and her shoes.
+In an interview with the Colorado Springs Gazette, Pieper stated "That mountain is something else.
+Once was enough."

+Unlike other more publicized marathons such as the Boston Marathon that didn't allow women to compete until 1970, the Pikes Peak marathon did not have such restrictions.
+During this time, women were considered to be incapable of running a marathon due to a variety of reasons.
+For example, women were considered to be “physiologically unsuited for sporting activity” and women who participated in athletic activities were considered unattractive.
+Additionally, there were concerns as to what running would do to women’s reproductive capabilities and if it would interfere with them having children.
+The Amateur Athletic Union(AAU) was an organization in the U.S. that “governed all amateur sports” in the U.S. (except for the Olympics) and restricted women from competing in marathons.
+But with all this said, the Pikes Peak Marathon was not an AAU-sanctioned event (and a much less publicized race) meaning Pieper was able to run the race with no restrictions.